Alleviating Digital Eye Strain in the Workplace

 When it comes to fonts, those without serifs (Arial and Verdana for example) allow more space between each letter and are easier to read at a distance.

-How the Genesis Web Agent Application Helps
+How the Web Agent Application Helps

-As call center agents spend a majority of their day starting at their computer screens, digital eye strain is a topic they can likely relate to.
-Amtelco’s Genesis Web Agent application helps combat Digital Eye Strain with various theme options available that emphasize different characteristics such as fonts, colors, and shapes.
+As call center agents spend a majority of their day staring at their computer screens, digital eye strain is a topic they can likely relate to.
+Amtelco’s Web Agent application helps combat Digital Eye Strain with various theme options available that emphasize different characteristics such as fonts, colors, and shapes.

 There are 20 different themes to choose from.
 While the themes are purely aesthetic, they enable call center agents to find a theme that is most pleasing to their eyes and helps to alleviate eye strain.

-Another way the Web Agent application helps agents reduce eye strain is that when the zoom or magnifier settings are utilized, the text remains clear and easy to read.
+Another way Web Agent helps agents reduce eye strain is that when the zoom or magnifier settings are utilized, the text remains clear and easy to read.
 The application is scalable which enables agents to expand or shrink the web browser without causing it to become blurry or pixelated.

 Contact Center Software